 Incident handling by CERT.be: general conditions

-The Computer Emergency Response Team (CERT.be) is a department of the Centre for Cybersecurity Belgium (CCB), a federal administration under the authority of the Prime Minister and responsible for monitoring incidents related to the security of networks and information systems.
+The Cyber Emergency Response Team (CERT.be) is a department of the Centre for Cybersecurity Belgium (CCB), a federal administration under the authority of the Prime Minister and responsible for monitoring incidents related to the security of networks and information systems.

 Report an incident